 I was a chubby kid.
 Of course, I didn’t know I was chubby when I was in grade school.
 It didn’t help that my mother was the best cookie maker around, and that she made cookies for everyone we knew at Christmas time.
 I remember one Christmas break when I was in about the 6th grade, I probably gained 10 pounds over a 2-week period!
 That’s about the time I started to become conscious of my weight, or my over weight, I guess I should say.

 I was in middle school and high school in the ’80s.
 How about the wonky TV shows back in the day?
-If your’re old enough to remember some of those TV shows leave me a comment on which was your favorite, and I’ll tell you which character I had on a pair of knee socks!
-I loved those socks, and was so proud to wear them!
-Oops, sorry for reminiscing.
-Back to our current reality.
+If your’re old enough to remember some of those TV shows leave me a comment on which was your favorite!

-Let’s go into the past for a brief history lesson.
+Let’s look at the past for a brief history lesson.